Approximate Pythagoras Numbers on $*$-algebras over $\mathbb{C}$: Introduction and Preliminaries

 ($iv$) For the free polynomial algebra $\mathcal A=\mathbb C\langle z_1,\ldots, z_n\rangle$ with involution defined by $z_i^*=z_i,$ we also get $\mathfrak p(\mathcal A)=\infty$ for $n\geqslant 2$.
 This can either be shown directly (we will see this below), but it also follows immediately from the commutative result.
 Indeed every sum of squares in $\mathbb C[x_1,\ldots, x_n]$ admits a sum of squares preimage in $\mathbb C\langle z_1,\ldots, z_n\rangle$ (w.r.t\ the commutative collapse map $\mathfrak c\colon \mathbb C \langle z_1,\ldots, z_n\rangle\to \mathbb C[x_1,\ldots, x_n]$), whose Pythagoras number is as large as the inital one. \end{example}

-We now turn to {\it approximate versions of Pythagoras numbers}.
-We equip the algebra $\mathcal A$ (or at least some subspace) with a norm $\Vert\cdot\Vert$.
-Given $a\in\Sigma\mathcal A^2$, we study the smallest Pythagoras number realized by elements in the $\varepsilon$-ball around $a$.
+We now turn to {\it approximate versions} of Pythagoras numbers.
+We equip the algebra $\mathcal A$ (or at least some subspace) with a norm $\Vert\cdot\Vert_{\mathcal{A}}$.
+Given $a\in\sum\mathcal A^2$, we study the smallest Pythagoras number realized by elements in the $\varepsilon$-ball around $a$.

 Some words of warning are required here.
-This approximate Pythagoras number clearly depends on $\varepsilon$, but might also depend significantly on the subspace in which the approximating sum of squares is to be sought, or even on the subspace from which the elements to be squared are chosen.
-And while the classical Pythagoras number does not change under positive scaling, the approximate version clearly does, and thus needs to involve some measure of the size of $a$.
+This approximate Pythagoras number clearly depends on $\varepsilon$, but might also depend significantly on the subspace in which the approximating sum of squares is contained, or even on the subspace from which the elements to be squared are chosen.
+While the classical Pythagoras number does not change under positive scaling, the approximate version clearly does, and thus needs to involve some measure of the size of $a$.
 It thus does not make sense to define it for a full subspace.

 Not to overload notation, we thus refrain from introducing some symbol to denote the $\varepsilon$-Pythagoras number of an element or even a set of elements, but state all results about approximations as explicitly as possible.
-However, the main principle we will see in the following can be summarized as follows: {\it Approximate Pythagoras numbers are often significantly smaller than the exact Pythagoras numbers or previously known upper bounds.}
+However, the main principle we will see in the following is the following: {\it Approximate Pythagoras numbers are often significantly smaller than the exact Pythagoras numbers or the previously known upper bounds.}